Naderss/earthquake-precursors-ssf/README.md

 Commercial use: Commercial applications of this method are protected under U.S. Patent Pending 63/870,020 (“Methods and Systems for Detecting Earthquake Precursors via Stress-Sensitive Transformations of Seismic Noise”).
 For licensing or collaboration inquiries, please contact the author (nader.shakiba@gmail.com).

  Support: This code was developed independently and supported by the author’s personal savings.
-If you would like to contribute to further development, you may support the project here:
+If you would like to contribute to further development and support the project, please send me an email (nader.shakiba@gmail.com).
-[PayPal Donation Link]